espressif/esp-idf/docs/en/api-guides/build-system.rst

 - A top-level project CMakeLists.txt file.
 This is the primary file which CMake uses to learn how to build the project; and may set project-wide CMake variables.
 It includes the file :idf_file:`/tools/cmake/project.cmake` which implements the rest of the build system.
 Finally, it sets the project name and defines the project.

 - "sdkconfig" project configuration file.
 This file is created/updated when ``idf.py menuconfig`` runs, and holds the configuration for all of the components in the project (including ESP-IDF itself).
 The ``sdkconfig`` file may or may not be added to the source control system of the project.
+More information about this file can be found in the :ref:`sdkconfig file <sdkconfig-file>` section in the Configuration Guide.

 - "dependencies.lock" file contains the list of all managed components, and their versions, that are currently in used in the project.
 The ``dependencies.lock`` file is generated or updated automatically when IDF Component Manager is used to add or update project components.
 So this file should never be edited manually!
 If the project does not have ``idf_component.yml`` files in any of its components, ``dependencies.lock`` will not be created.